National Lost Pet Prevention Month

 Pets can go missing for many reasons.
 They may escape from an enclosed backyard or inadvertently get let out by your kids during a playdate.
 They might break away from the leash while you’re on vacation or jump out of the car when you stop at a gas station.
 Or, some pets can panic when they hear the fireworks and thunderstorms that are common during the month of July.

 A dog that gets off the leash or wanders to the other side of the park while you’re playing fetch may get picked up by a Good Samaritan.
-However, if your dog gets into a car with a well-meaning stranger, it can be harder for you to find him.
-Dogs that get lost may also roam around, unable to find their way home.
-This is especially a concern if your dog is frightened.
-Wandering dogs may get in accidents or be attacked by another animal, making it physically impossible for them to return to you.
+However, if your dog gets into a car with a well-meaning stranger, it can be harder for you to find them.

 Unfortunately, some pets get kidnapped.
 Dogs that are kept outside may get lured out of your yard with treats.
-If you tied your dog outside the coffee shop while you ran in for your morning Joe, a petnapper might just walk by and take her.
+If you tied your dog outside the coffee shop while you ran in for your morning Joe, a petnapper might just walk by and take them.
 Savvy pet snatchers may remove your pet’s identifiers, such as ID tags and microchips, making it even more challenging for you to reunite with your animal.

 Lost Pet Prevention